MichaelJGryzz/LightBnB/README.md

-# LightBnB Project
+# LighthouseBnB Project

-A simple multi-page Airbnb clone that uses server-side Javascript to display the information from queries to web pages via SQL queries.
+A simple multi-page "Airbnb clone" that uses server-side Javascript to display the information from queries to web pages via SQL queries.

+LighthouseBnB is an app that will revolutionize the travel industry.
+It will allow homeowners to rent out their homes to people on vacation, creating an alternative to hotels and bed and breakfasts...There’s nothing else like it!
+Users can view property information, book reservations, view their reservations, and write reviews.

 ## Screenshots